How Clarifying Career Pathways Drives Student Success

 COVID-19 can easily be blamed for many of higher education’s recent woes, but on a structural level, the pandemic has only sharpened the thorn in its side: Outdated, one-size-fits-all student experiences that fail to engage, enroll and retain learners at the outset.
 Students need clear pathways to success that includes labor market data as a focal point.
 When matriculated students don’t see clarity in their outcomes, they risk low retention and drop-off.
 When prospects can’t see their future in your offerings, they head back to the search bar.

-Here’s why your student management system needs to prioritize guided pathways software that uses real market information as the backbone for student support.
+Here’s why your continuing education management software needs to prioritize guided pathways software that uses real market information as the backbone for student support.

 Put Career Pathways Where Learners Can See Them